chandreshkkhatri/obsidian-kanban-multilevel/docs/Settings/Note template.md

 ```

-Then select the template in your Kanban board's settings:
+Then select the template in your Kanban Multilevel board's settings:

 ![[Screen Shot 2021-09-13 at 3.32.18 PM.png]]